GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 <This section is optional, because some VPN vendors can be open source or cloud
 providers that don't require licensing>

-Before you configure your <vendor-name><product-name> for use with Cloud VPN, make sure that the following licenses are available:
+Before you configure your Juniper SRX300 for use with Cloud VPN, make sure that the following licenses are available:

 <Below are some examples.
 Replace with information that applies to the
 product>

--  Advanced Enterprise Services (SLASR1-AES) or Advanced IP Services Technology Package License (SLASR1-AIS).
--  IPsec RTU license (FLASR1-IPsec-RTU).
--  Encryption HW module (ASR1002HX-IPsecHW(=) and ASR1001HX-IPsecW(=)) and
-Tiered Crypto throughput license, which applies to ASR1002-HX and ASR1001-HX chassis only.
+- Junos Software Base (JSB/JB) license for SRX300 or Junos Software Enhanced (JSE/JE) license

-<For detailed <vendor-name><product-name> license information, see the
+For a detailed Juniper SRX series license information, refer to the [SRX Series Services Gateways](https://www.juniper.net/us/en/products-services/security/srx-series/).
-<Vendor-Guide-link> documentation.>

 ## Configure the GCP side